wonderhoss/autobash/README.md

 Some features rely on bash version 4 functions not available earlier.

 # usage
+Choose either master or a release tag and clone repo to ~/.bash/autobash/.
-Clone repo to ~/.bash/autobash/ and add to .bash_profile:
+Then add to .bash_profile:

 ```bash
 export AUTOBASH=~/.bash/autobash